TedHusted/awake/awake.md/awake.md

 “I’m in the kitchen.”

-Coming home from one of her rare days spent physically at the office, Elana drops  into her chair and whirs into the kitchen.
-She finds Tessa preparing dinner.
+Elena is coming home from one of her rare days spent literally at the office.
+She drops  into her chair and whirs into the kitchen.
+Tessa is preparing dinner.

 The design of the wheelchair accessible kitchen is a clever merger of standing and sitting.
 The far corner cabinet on Elena’s right is higher than the other cabinets.
 It features a large turntable cabinet.
 The right counter is also tall enough so that Tessa can chop without bending.

 Along the back wall, there is an open space under the sink, where Elena can pull up and use the touchless faucet.
-Behind a partially closed bamboo blind, a view of their home office area peeks through an interior window.
+Behind the sink is a bamboo blind cracked open.
+A view of their home office area peeks through the  interior window.
 Left of the sink, there is a dishwasher and — filling the other corner — swing-out shelving.

 On the left side of the room, there is another pull-up counter with a built-in gas stovetop.
-Across from the stovetop, on the right side of room, stands a refrigerator with side-by-side clear glass doors.
+On the right side of room is a refrigerator with side-by-side clear glass doors.

 Above the low cabinets are wide spacious shelves.
 If Elena leans forward, the shelves are accessible from the wheelchair.